 Look to the floor.
 Wet floors are the most conducive to pathogen growth, but even dry floors can be a source of cross-contamination.
 Floors must not only be cleaned thoroughly and often; they also need to be maintained to avoid the formation of “niches,” such as cracks, where pathogens can hide from cleaners and multiply.

 Check your current equipment.
 Over time, your processing equipment may need to be replaced.
 The key is detecting any flaws and taking action to correct them.
 A piece of equipment might have a “niche” that bacteria find welcoming.
 Cleaning techniques have to take this issue into account.
 Replacing your equipment with new, crevice free, 3A sanitary strainers is one simple, cost effective way to improve your processes and prevent cross contamination of food.

 Set up smart and inclusive sanitation procedures and controls.
 Not all food processing plants are alike when it comes to consumer safety.
 Procedures and controls have to fit the plant, taking into consideration all aspects of processing.
 Done correctly, establishing procedures and controls will increase efficiency, lower costs and, most important, protect consumers.

 Monitor everything.
 Monitoring a sanitation program helps food processors learn from history.
 When adverse events, such as a roof leak or a pathogen outbreak, occur, response will be faster and more effective.

 How to fight an invisible foe

 Preventing cross-contamination in food processing is a formidable challenge.
 Food processors face an enemy they can’t see and one that can cause big problems.
-To stay ahead in the battle, they have to:
+To stay ahead in the battle and have the right sanitary formula, they have to: